A Minimal Methanol Backstop: Frequently Asked Questions

 In contrast to a "methanol economy" (suggested by Fred Asinger, George Olah and others), we suggest to keep methanol usage to a minimum and e.g. avoid applications in land transport and heating that can be electrified.
 We also avoid fossil production of methanol.

 Methanol is used for non-electrified shipping, producing kerosene for long-distance aviation, plastics, and for backup power and district heat when other renewable sources are absent.
-Methanol is easy to transport and store since it is a liquid in ambient conditions.
+Methanol is easy to transport and store since it is a liquid at ambient conditions.

 The volume of green methanol needed depends how much carbon can be sequestered, how much can be electrified, and how demand changes.